About Us

 The Edward M. Kennedy Community Health Center (Kennedy Community Health) was founded as the Great Brook Valley Health Center, Inc. (the Valley), in 1972 by seven women who were seeking better access to health care for their families.
 These women lived in the largest public housing complex in Worcester, Massachusetts and relied on the hospital emergency room for care.
 As a result, they did not have access to regular, preventive, and primary care services for their families.
 To change the paradigm, these pioneers founded a corporation, obtained space from the Worcester Housing Authority, and negotiated for a nurse practitioner to come to the Valley.

-In 2007, Kennedy Community Health purchased 631 Lincoln Street to house its community programs, nurse triage and eventually, call center.
+Also in 2007, Kennedy Community Health purchased 631 Lincoln Street to house its community programs, nurse triage and eventually our call center.
 The organization also purchased and renovated its first stand-alone dental site in Clinton in 2000 and opened another one on Norwich Street in Worcester in 2006.
 Sprinkled throughout this time, Kennedy Community Health has also opened up six School-based Health Clinics, five in Worcester and one in Framingham.

-Also in late 2023, Kennedy Community Health is opening a new health center in Milford, nearly tripling the size of our current medical site.
+In 2023, Kennedy Community Health opened a new health center in Milford, nearly tripling the size of our original medical site.
 The larger facility will allow us to increase primary care, behavioral health and other support services and introduce dental, optometry and a discount 340b pharmacy to this growing region.

-Today, Kennedy Community Health serves 32,400 patients of all ages through our four health centers sites and six school-based health centers.
-Our practice model of care provides a comprehensive approach to the delivery of quality primary and urgent care, dental care, optometry, pharmacy, behavioral health, substance use treatment and social services, reproductive health, HIV/AIDs treatment and services, medical specialties, gender affirming care, nutrition counseling, laboratory, and health education programs.
+Today, Kennedy Community Health serves the residents of Worcester, Framingham, Milford, and the surrounding communities of MetroWest and Central Massachusetts through our four health center sites and six school-based health centers.
+Currently 32,400 patients of all ages receive care and service through Kennedy Community Health’s family practice model of care, a comprehensive approach to the delivery of quality primary and urgent care, dental care, optometry, pharmacy, behavioral health, substance use treatment and social services, reproductive health, HIV/AIDs treatment and services, medical specialties, gender affirming care, nutrition counseling, laboratory, and health education programs.
 Kennedy Community Health is certified as a patient-centered medical home by the National Committee for Quality Assurance (NCQA), a model that supports the flow of information among medical teams, coordinating health care visits, utilizing electronic technologies for tracking and errors prevention, and providing follow-up while, most importantly, engaging patients in their care.

 Kennedy Community Health serves a patient population that is ethnically, culturally, and linguistically diverse; 57% of Kennedy Community Health’s patient population self-identify as Hispanic/Latino.
 Kennedy Community Health’s patients are also racially diverse, of those who reported, 9.1% of patients identified as Black/African American, 2.1% as Asian, 0.8% as Pacific Islander/Hawaiian, 0.2% as American Indian and/or Alaska Native, 33.9% as White, and the remaining 49% of patients identify as more than one race/multiracial.
 Seventy-one percent (72.2%) of our patient population is best served in a language other than English, speaking a range of 81 languages.